tempus-app/tempus/docs/backend/Auth.md

 #### `Permission Guard`

 This is compromised of `permission.guard.ts` and it handles authorization in certain requests, specifically requests that handle retrieving or updating user information.
 This guard checks that the user making the request is either a BUSINESS_OWNER (admin) or that the information they are requesting belongs to them.
-In `permission.guard.ts`, the request is extraccted.
+In `permission.guard.ts`, the request is extracted.
 Since this guard can be placed on GET, POST, PUT, or DELETE endpoints, the request might have a body or a parameter.
 Hence, the user (JWT Access Token), body, and parameters are extracted from the request object.
-The guard then checks if a paramter exists.
-If it does, which should always be an ID of a user, it finds the user using the [CommonService](../../libs/api/shared/feature-common/src/lib/common.service.ts).If no paramter exists in the request, it checks the body as in these cases, the body should be an entity that has an ID.
+The guard then checks if a parameter exists.
+If it does, which should always be an ID of a user, it finds the user using the [CommonService](../../libs/api/shared/feature-common/src/lib/common.service.ts).
+If no parameter exists in the request, it checks the body as in these cases, the body should be an entity that has an ID.
 The guard then checks if the user making the request is a BUSINESS_OWNER and if not, if the information they requested and/or wish to edit, is theirs.
 An example endpoint can be seen below.

 ```ts
 	@UseGuards(JwtAuthGuard, PermissionGuard)